 There are several different reasons why you might choose to use Topaz Labs Gigapixel AI:

-- Your camera (or smartphone) doesn’t have a high enough resolution.
+- Your digital camera (or smartphone) doesn’t have a high enough resolution.

 - You want a massive print.